 Ingredients for Sweet Potato Chess Pie

 Here are some of the key ingredients that will work:

 Eggs are truly the stabilizer in this key.
 It creates the creamy custardy texture that makes this pie so delicious.
 Coupled with the richness of butter and sugar, you are already starting something super special!

 Cornmeal and vinegar are the ingredients that really set chess pie apart.
 It adds grit and a uniqueness that is absolutely delicious.
 Finally I add roasted sweet potato along with some flavors like cinnamon and vanilla.

 Tip: To roast my sweet potato, I pierce the skin then lightly oil the outsides and add to foil.
 I bake at a high heat of about 400 F for about an hour.
 When the sweet potato is completely tender, I mash it and set it aside.
 It should be very easy to mash at this point.

 Tip: The key for these ingredients to work wonderfully is for them to be at ROOM TEMPERATURE.
 Trust me, I have tried to bake a chess pie with cold eggs or colder butter and the custard didn’t set.

 My big mama’s sweet potato pie is a highlight that truly represents our heritage.
-It is a recipe that has been passed down from generation to generation and has featured Land O Lakes® Butter through those years.
+It is a recipe that has been passed down from generation to generation.
 It never fails to make an appearance on our holiday dessert table.
 It means a lot to the tradition of our holiday season.
 Her sweet potato pie is also quite famous.
 I remember seeing locals drop by her home to get a pie for their own holiday.
 Nothing is better than my big mama’s sweet potato pie, and the whole neighborhood of Winona seemed to agree.

 - 1/2 cup Land O’ Lakes unsalted butter room temperature